After Greg Zuerlein Struggles, Cowboys Sign New Kicker

-Cowboys Sign Ex Texas & SMU Kicker Chris Naggar; Cut Greg Zuerlein?
+Cowboys Officially Sign Ex Texas & SMU Kicker Chris Naggar; Cut Greg Zuerlein?

 But surely they won't mind if the public sees a correlation.